ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 You can deploy edge nodes on the initial cluster for scalability manually, if needed.
 You can also deploy new edge clusters to host new Tier-1 gateways manually.
 {: note}

 Tier-0 gateways support VRF Lite, which can be used if needed to support more complex topologies for isolating routing tables at Tier-0 level as well.
-Refer to VMware documentation for more details on capabilities and limitations.
+Refer to VMware® documentation for more details on capabilities and limitations.
 {: note}

 ## Multisite – single tenant